-The Board of Directors has resolved that the financial statements of the Company be presented in the US Dollar.
-The Board of Directors considers the US Dollar as the currency that most faithfully represents the economic effects of the underlying transactions, events, share capital structure and conditions.
-The financial statements are presented in the US Dollar, which is also the Company's functional currency.
+The Board has resolved that the financial statements of the Company be presented in US Dollar.
+The Board considers the US Dollar as the currency that most faithfully represents the economic effects of the underlying transactions, events, share capital structure and conditions.
+The financial statements are presented in US Dollar, which is also the Company's functional currency.

 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign currency assets and liabilities are translated into the functional currency using the exchange rate prevailing at the reporting date.
+Foreign currency monetary items are translated into the functional currency using the exchange rate prevailing at the reporting date.